• Skip to main content

 • Chia seeds: flax seeds

-• Sunflower seeds: are incredibly nutritious and give the bread a lovely nutty flavor
+• Sunflower, pumpkin, and sesame seeds: are incredibly nutritious and give the bread a lovely nutty flavor.

 • Baking powder- makes the bread light & fluffy.